 At Blakesley, we believe that reading is central to a child’s understanding of the school curriculum and is of vital importance in life.
 Fluent readers can access a full range of life experiences and can enjoy an amazing breadth of genres and writers.

 At Blakesley, as well as hearing individual readers on a regular basis and in group reading tasks we also pride ourselves on our approach to the teaching of reading.
 When teaching children to read they need to be taught how to learn to read words and to develop language comprehension.
 Both are essential for learning to read.
-Daily reading lessons are planned that focus on comprehension, information retrieval and the teaching of higher order reading skills eg inference and deduction.
+Reading lessons are planned that focus on comprehension, information retrieval and the teaching of higher order reading skills eg inference and deduction.
 Pupils record their responses to tasks in ‘Reading lessons’ in their exercise books.
 Feedback is given and acted upon.

 We aim to use ‘high-quality’ texts or resources within reading lessons and to provide a breadth and range of reading material in school.
 Each classroom has a dedicated reading area which includes a variety of class books (Fiction and non-Fiction) which the children can choose and read for pleasure.
 These appeal to different genders and also reluctant readers.